Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 1. ~~Do some code organizing and cleanup~~
 1. ~~Implement state and shapes~~
 1. **Connect each component up to state and reducers**
   1. ~~NextBlock~~
   1. **GridBoard**
     1. **Connect the `grid-board` component**
     1. **Implement the `mapStateToProps` function**
     1. **Implement the `mapDispatchToProps` function**
     1. **Build out the board to show shapes and calculate their position**
 1. Implement block rotation
 1. Implement moving blocks
 1. Building a timer system
 1. Implementing Game Over and Restart

-Here your goal is to display the grid board from state.
+Here your goal is to display the grid board from the state.
 This is the core rendering feature of the game.

-The `GridBoard` component displays an array of `GridSquare`s.
-It will also map the current shape block at it's rotation into this grid at the x, and y.
+The `GridBoard` component displays an array of `GridSquare`.
+It will also map the current shape block at its rotation into this grid at the x, and y.

-Tapping the left, right, rotate, down buttons update game state which in turn triggers this component to update.
-Updates are also generated as the timer triggers move down actions.
+Tapping the left, right, rotate, and down buttons update the game state which in turn triggers this component to update.
+Updates are also generated as the timer triggers move-down actions.

 Remember that colors are represented as integer values: